katsudon16/GNMF/README.md

 - Fix divergence update function in NMF code (sparse matrix issue)
 - Add divergence update method in GNMF
 - Create synthetic dataset
+- Make the code more generic (not specific to the dataset used)